 Serving a couple of pitchers of juice based mixed drinks with a variety of appetizers in the mid afternoon can provide a light meal and help keep your guests from becoming inebriated.
 The trick to keeping the costs down is to highlight a few high quality ingredients and fill out the menu with less expensive foods.

 Italian food is the ideal cuisine to serve your guests whether you are organizing a formal affair or a casual get together.
-Any entertaining will include antipasti, the appetizer course that comes before the meal.
+Entertaining often includes an antipasto platter platter, the appetizer course that comes before the meal.
 Often these will be served to guests as they arrive along with wine and other beverages.

 Sauces and Dips